 Automation Testing Areas of Application

-Here are some example of areas that use automated QA testing:
+Here is some example of areas that use automated QA testing:

 - Regression Testing